 So if you intend to see Hopewell Cape (and I highly recommend that you do), make sure to use the above map listing to get there right away.

 In addition, there’s also whale tours you can take near the northern part of the Cabot Trail, which is a location in the northern side of Nova Scotia.
 Depending on where you are located and how much time you have, you can choose this option or the Cabot Trail one.

-This area in Nova Scotia is very well known for having the biggest high and low tides you’ll ever see and I can confirm this since when we landed on the coast, it was during the low tide period and you could see that the water fills in at least a kilometer inland.
+This area in Nova Scotia is very well known for having the biggest high and low tides you’ll ever see and I can confirm this since when we landed on the coast, it was during the low tide period and you could see that the water fills in at least a kilometre inland.

-Many of them have their own man made hiking trails for easy walks, while others require moderate hikes.
+Many trails leading to the waterfalls there have their own man made hiking trails for easy walks, while others require moderate hikes.

 As you can see, it’s directly opposite of Hopewell Rocks, so we had to decide on only seeing one location (we had to make the Ferry to go see Gros Morne National Park).

-Even though we were disappointed to know that we had to drive another hour to see Hopewell Rocks (Cape), the silver lining was that we got to do so while taking the scenic route and seeing most of Bay of Fundy.
+Even though we were disappointed to know that we had to drive another hour to see Hopewell Rocks (Cape), and skip the sea caves, the silver lining was that we got to do so while taking the scenic route and seeing most of Bay of Fundy.